ppwwyyxx/OpenPano/README.md

 ## TODOs
 + run bundle adjustment on sphere lens instead of perspective lens
-+ use LAZY_READ & 1 byte image in multiband blender to reduce peak memory
++ use LAZY_READ & 1 byte image in both blender to reduce peak memory
 + clean up use of copies of `ImageRef`
 + faster gaussian blur kernel
 + port some hotspot (e.g. `dist.cc`) to neon